Christopher Chope: Political views

-Blocking and filibustering of bills
+Approach to Bills

 Chope is a member of a group of backbench Conservative MPs who regularly object to private members bills which, in their view, have not received sufficient scrutiny.
 These have included a number which were previously believed to have widespread public and parliamentary support.
-This conduct, along with his involvement in cutting the public housing budget during his time in government, has earned Chope the nickname "Chopper".

 The BBC's parliamentary correspondent, Mark D'Arcy, said the group claims to "make a practice of ensuring that what they see as well-meaning but flabby legislation is not lazily plopped on to the statute book by a few MPs on a poorly attended Friday sitting."
 Chope said that he objects on principle to legislation being introduced to the statute books without debate: "[T]his is something I have fought for in most of my time as an MP and it goes to the very heart of the power balance between the government and Parliament.
 The government is abusing parliamentary time for its own ends and in a democracy this is not acceptable.
 The government cannot just bring in what it wants on the nod."

-It has been suggested that Chope does not object to all such bills, particularly those that align with his own political views and those of his compatriots, with Conservative MP Zac Goldsmith commenting: "In case anyone is tempted to believe he has a principled objection to private members' bills, please note that once again he did not object to those put forward by his friends."

-On 12 March 2010, Chope blocked a bill to protect poor countries from vulture funds, despite his party's support for the bill.

-In December 2013, Chope objected to the second reading of the Alan Turing (Statutory Pardon) Bill in the House of Commons.
-Because of this, the government decided to act under the royal prerogative of mercy.
-On 24 December 2013, Queen Elizabeth II granted Turing a free pardon.